CodePanter/another-bronzeman-mode/README.md

 # Crabman Mode Mode RuneLite Plugin
-This plugin implements the custom game mode called 'Group Bronzeman Mode'. (aka Crabman) The idea of this game mode lies somewhere between a 'normal' account and an 'Ironman' account; as you can't buy an item on the Grand Exchange until you have obtained that item through other means, such as getting it as a drop or buying it in a shop.
+This plugin implements the custom game mode called 'Group Bronzeman Mode'. (aka Crabman... by me) The idea of this game mode lies somewhere between a 'normal' account and an 'Ironman' account; as you can't buy an item on the Grand Exchange until you have obtained that item through other means, such as getting it as a drop or buying it in a shop.

 The plugin enforces this rule by keeping track of all items you acquire, and only allowing you to buy this item.